schmich/instascan/README.md

   captureImage: false,

   // Only applies to continuous mode.
 Whether to actively scan when the tab is not active.
   // When false, this reduces CPU usage when the tab is not active.
-Default false.
+Default true.
-  backgroundScan: false,
+  backgroundScan: true,

   // Only applies to continuous mode.
 The period, in milliseconds, before the same QR code
   // will be recognized in succession.
 Default 5000 (5 seconds).